nokia/pysros/docs/source/introduction.rst

 `RFC 6020 <https://datatracker.ietf.org/doc/html/rfc6020#section-9.13>`_ and
 `RFC 7951 <https://datatracker.ietf.org/doc/html/rfc7951#section-6.11>`_.
-This path format describes the YANG models to which it is referencing, including all YANG lists, YANG list keys, and their key-values (although in some instances, these may be omitted).
+This path format describes the YANG models to which it is referencing, including all YANG lists, YANG list keys, and their key values (although in some instances, these may be omitted).

 The JSON instance path can be obtained directly from an SR OS router running